majick/entry/README.md

 - `report`, fires when a paste is reported (`Content` dependent on the report log type, see below)
     - `create`, followed by the paste that is being reported and the CustomURL of the report
     - `archive`, followed by the CustomURL of the report that is being archived
+- `custom_domain`, stores data about a custom domain link (`Content` is the paste that the domain is linked to, followed by the domain)
 - `generic`, random events (most likely never used)

 An example that doesn't clear logs on restart and has all events enabled looks like this: